2011 AdvoCare 500: Practice and qualifying

 Two practice sessions were held before the Sunday race, one on Friday and the other on Saturday.
 The first session lasted 80 minutes, while the second session ran for 90 minutes.
 During the first practice session, Brad Keselowski was quickest, ahead of Denny Hamlin and Clint Bowyer in second and third.
 Martin Truex Jr. was scored fourth quickest, while Mark Martin was fifth.
 In the second and final practice session, Gordon was scored quickest, as Stewart and Bowyer followed in the second and third positions.
 Keselowski was scored in the fourth position, while Greg Biffle followed in fifth.

 During qualifying, forty-seven cars were entered, but only forty-three would be able because of NASCAR's qualifying procedure.
 Kasey Kahne clinched his eighth career pole position, with a time of 29.775 seconds.
 He was joined on the front row of the grid by Bowyer.
 Kyle Busch qualified third, Brian Vickers took fourth, and Gordon started fifth.
 Kenseth, Edwards, Truex Jr., Newman, and Kurt Busch rounded out the first ten positions.
-The four drivers that failed to qualify for the race were T. J. Bell, David Stremme, Geoffrey Bodine, and Tony Raines.
+The four drivers that failed to qualify for the race were T. J. Bell, David Stremme, Geoff Bodine, and Tony Raines.

 After winning the pole position, Kahne stated, "It was definitely not a perfect lap, but it was a little better than what everyone else did.
 I've ran better laps than that before and not been on the pole.
 You never know what you're going to get, but the track is pretty slippery right now and I like it like that."
 He also commented, "We need to win if we want to make the Chase.
 Right now we're one of the ones on the outside looking in."
 Bowyer, who qualified second, was relieved because of his good starting position: "A good qualifying run is a breath of fresh air for all of us.
 We need a good run desperately."
 He continued, "She was loose, holy cow!
 It was a handful for all of us."